gotitinc/mongo-bigquery/README.md

 `--schema_collection`
 Optional.
 The MongoDB collection to which schema data is written.
 Default to `[source_collection]_schema`.

-`--write_disposition`
+`--dest_db_name`
 Optional.
-Valid values are `overwrite` and `append`.
-Tells the program whether to overwrite the Hive table or to append to existing table.

-`--hive_db_name`
+The BigQuery dataset to use.

+`--dest_table_name`
 Optional.
-The Hive database to use.
-If not specified, it will use `default` database.

-`--hive_table_name`
-Optional.
-The Hive table name to use.
+The BigQuery table name to use.
 If not specified, it will use source collection name.

 `--use_mr`
 If this parameter is specified, the program will use MapReduce to generate schema and transform data.
 If not, the mapper and reducer will be executed as command line using the `cat [input] | mapper | sort | reducer` metaphore.
 This is useful for small data set and if you just want to get things up and running quickly.

 `--policy_file`
 Use the specified file for policies which you can use to configure required fields, etc. See below for supported policies

+`--infra_type`
+Specify `gcloud` for Google BigQuery

+`--gcloud_project_id`
+Specify the Google Cloud project id

+`--gcloud_storage_bucket_id`
+Specify the bucket ID of the Google Cloud Storage bucket to use for file storage

 ## Policy Manager